nicolasdespres/respect/README.md

 hash schema is not presented in the standard.
 However, when a schema is dumped to its _JSON Schema_ version the syntax and semantic have been followed.
 You should note that there is no "loader" available yet in this library.
 In other word, you cannot instantiate a Schema class from a _JSON Schema_ string representation.

-# Coming soon

-Many other great features are planned for the next releases.
-Here a short list of what is coming soon:

-* Non-experimental extensible validator API.
-* More extensible DSL API: define your own definition class, create macros not based on core statements.
-* More extensible Schema API: sub-class Schema not only CompositeSchema.
-* A way to set options for nested schema in custom types.
-* More extensible dumpers API.

-And many more... see the issue tracker with tag FIXME for more information.

 # Getting help